 The Blue Hens also picked up a win over Denver at Delaware Stadium, a squad that finished 18-3 overall, 8-1 on the road and with an overall ranking of No. 13 following a NCAA Tournament victory in 2013.

 Linville’s coaching philosophy includes the belief that to be the best, you have to play and beat the best.
-Following this philosophy, Delaware is getting better on the field by competing against some of the best competition in the country including powerhouses Denver, Duke, Georgetown, Loyola and the 2013 national champion, University of North Carolina.
+Following this philosophy, Delaware is getting better on the field by competing against some of the best competition in the country including powerhouses Denver, Duke, Georgetown, Loyola, Penn, Princeton and the 2013 national champion, University of North Carolina.

 To date, she and her staff have demonstrated a positive trend in player development and academic success as well as recruiting talent to play for the Blue Hens.

-In Linville’s first four seasons, Delaware has garnered four All-Region players (Angela Biciocchi, Casey Lyons, Caitlin McCartney and Erin Wein), 15 All-Conference players (Biciocchi, McCartney, Lyons, Kalyn McDonough, Shannon Burns, Julianna Jeffers, Morgan Leonard, Allison Hahn, Bridget Burns, Alex Alois, Kara Dattellas, Erin Wein, Elyse Andrews, Lizzie Duffey, Kirsten Hale), one CAA Rookie of the Year (McCartney), who was also named the 2013 CAA Break Out Player of the Year, and one CAA Scholar-Athlete of the Year (McDonough).
-Furthermore, Andrews (2014) and Alex Zaugra (2013) were named finalists for the Yeardley Reynolds Love Unsung Hero Award.
+In Linville’s first five seasons, Delaware has garnered four All-Region players (Angela Biciocchi, Casey Lyons, Caitlin McCartney and Erin Wein), 17 All-Conference players (Biciocchi, McCartney, Lyons, Kalyn McDonough, Shannon Burns, Julianna Jeffers, Morgan Leonard, Allison Hahn, Bridget Burns, Alex Alois, Kara Dattellas, Erin Wein, Elyse Andrews, Lizzie Duffey, Kirsten Hale, Becky Gohsler, Jamie Schwartz), one CAA Rookie of the Year (McCartney), who was also named the 2013 CAA Break Out Player of the Year, and one CAA Scholar-Athlete of the Year (McDonough).
+Furthermore, Andrews (2014, 2015) and Alex Zaugra (2013) were named finalists for the Yeardley Reynolds Love Unsung Hero Award.

-Linville continues to add to the program’s momentum as she has signed 34 highly talented recruits from as far North as Canada and as far south as North Carolina.
+Linville continues to add to the program’s momentum as she has signed 42 highly talented recruits and transfers from as far North as Canada and as far south as North Carolina.

-Off the field, Linville helped guide the team to its best cumulative grade point average in seven years during the 2012 season and maintained a 3.1 GPA through 2014.
+Off the field, Linville helped guide the team to a 3.3 team grade point average, which is the best in program history.
 When the Hens were not on the field or hitting the books, they were out in the community.